 Big Tech and Big Cable are recording, analyzing and selling almost everything we do.
-By turning our private human interactions and experiences into data and auctioning it off to the highest bidder (often without our consent), powerful corporations and bad actors are gaining new powers to control and manipulate us.
-Tell your members of Congress: “I urge you to support a strong consumer privacy law that guards against discrimination, does not undermine state efforts to protect consumer privacy, and lets consumers sue companies that violate their privacy rights.”
+By turning our private human experiences into data and auctioning it off to the highest bidder (often without our consent), powerful corporations and bad actors are gaining new powers to control and manipulate us.
+Sign the petition now to tell your members of Congress: “I urge you to support strong data privacy legislation that gives users—not companies—access to and control of their data.”

-Consumer privacy laws have not kept pace with technology, allowing tech giants, government agencies, mega-corporations, and bad actors to abuse our most sensitive information for their personal gain.
-Even companies that we think we can trust often repeatedly neglect to protect our personal information, leaving us vulnerable to breaches from unauthorized and malicious individuals.
+The United States Constitution explicitly protects the right to privacy.
+But consumer privacy laws have not kept pace with technology, allowing tech giants, government agencies, mega-corporations, and bad actors to abuse our most sensitive information for their personal gain.
+Even companies that we think we can trust often repeatedly neglect to protect our confidentia data, leaving us vulnerable to breaches from unauthorized and malicious individuals.
 Following years of inaction, lawmakers in Congress have finally begun drafting bills to stop this.
-But will they pass a law that puts people in control of their own personal information, or will they pass a pro-industry law that weakens our privacy and provides no opportunity for individuals to enforce their rights?
+But will they pass a law that puts people in control of their data, or will they pass a pro-industry law that weakens our privacy?
 The answer is up to us.

 There is no such thing as “privacy” in the digital age.